Nomenclature changes to part 202 appear at 76 FR 27898, May 13, 2011.

 (a) Pursuant to authority under 17 U.S.C.
 407(d), the Register of Copyrights may make written demand to deposit one complete copy or a phonorecord of an electronic work published in the United States and available only online upon the owner of copyright or of the exclusive right of publication in the work, under the following conditions:

-(1) Demands may be made only for works in those categories identified in §202.19(c)(5) of these regulations as being subject to demand.
+(1) Demands may be made only for works in those categories identified in § 202.19(c)(5) as being subject to demand.

-(2) Demands may be made only for works published on or after February 24, 2010.
+(2) Demands may be made only for electronic-only serials published on or after February 24, 2010.

 (b) Technical standards.
-Technical standards for the transmission of copies of online-only works to the Copyright Office in response to a demand will be available on the Copyright Office website (www.copyright.gov).
+Technical standards for the transmission of copies of electronic-only works to the Copyright Office in response to a demand will be available on the Copyright Office website (www.copyright.gov).